adam-from-meiro/handbook/src/content/docs/guides/titles-for-programmers.md

 - Holding regular 1-1 sessions with team members with at least three weeks cadency
 - Identifying, mitigating and escalating slips in performance or process to CTO.

 The leads on the CDP teams also acts as a Coordinators.
 They're responsible for clarification of team priorities, liaising with other project teams, and maintaining general oversight of team resources.
-Leads can collaborate on fulfilling the functions above and are expected to fullfil all the requirements below.
+Leads can collaborate on fulfilling the functions above and are expected to fullfill all the requirements below.